 1. Connect with one friend or family member a day.

 2. Write one thank you note every week to someone who doesn’t expect it.

-Of the 4 habits that create better relationships, this is something you do just for you; Write a thank-you note to someone who’s passed on but impacted your life while they were here, and tell them all the things you wish you could say in person.
-Or write a note of thanks to someone who is, or was a part of your life, and send it to that person.
+Of the 4 habits that create better relationships, this is something you do just for you; Write a note of thanks to someone who is, or was a part of your life, and send it to that person.
 Cultivating gratitude helps to lessen the fear in your life.

 3. End your day with a word of thanks